ghostscent/git_lesson/README.md

 # Example

-Just an example of a repository.
+Just an example of a repository!